jdhchow/QuantitativeSportsBetting/Backtesting/StartingCapital/README.md

 # Starting Capital (Portfolio Management)

-## About
+## Purpose
 This program determines an upper bound for the probability of ruin over a finite time period given some starting capital.

+## Method
-It takes a list of wagers in HistoricalWagers.csv as input and proceeds as follows:
+It takes a list of wagers in HistoricalWagers.csv as input and proceeds as
+follows:
  1. Iterate though the wagers generating non-overlapping subsequences which
     1. Begin with a loss
     2. Have positive sum